 Dental Implants and Receding Gums

-If you have receding gums, it’s essential to address the underlying cause before considering dental implants.
-Healthy gum tissue and sufficient jawbone density are crucial for the success of dental implants.
-Here’s what you need to know:
+If you have receding gums, it is essential to address the underlying cause before considering dental implants aberdeen.
+Healthy gum tissue and sufficient jawbone density are crucial for the success of any implant procedure.

 Treating the Cause of Gum Recession

-• Gum Disease Treatment varies by severity.
-It may include scaling and root planing, antibiotics, or surgery.
+- Gum Disease Treatment — This varies by severity and may include scaling and root planing, antibiotics, or surgery.

-• Improving Oral Hygiene: Brush and floss often.
-Also, visit your dentist for cleanings.
-This can help keep your gums healthy.
+- Improving Oral Hygiene — Brush and floss regularly, and visit your dentist for routine cleanings to keep your gums healthy.

 Grafting Procedures